-2.2 Model and Methodology
+2.2 Model and methodology

-Our analysis uses the GEOSCCM to assess possible causes and impacts of CO and OH bias.
+Our analysis uses several chemistry options within the GEOSCCM framework to assess possible causes and impacts of CO and OH bias.
 After spin-up, we conduct a series of time slice simulations of 1999-2009 with fixed emissions using observed sea surface temperatures (SSTs) to drive the CCM meteorology, and then average our results over all years of the time slice.
-All simulations use the Fortuna version of GEOS-5 (Molod et al., 2012) and have 2 degree latitude by 2.5 degree longitude horizontal resolution and 72 vertical levels.
+All simulations use the Fortuna version of GEOS-5 (Molod et al., 2012) and have 2° latitude by 2.5° longitude horizontal resolution and 72 vertical levels.
+We describe each chemistry option and associated experiments below and in Table 1.